Dear parents and carers,

-Here are a few important pieces of information for the Autumn term:
+Here are a few important pieces of information for the spring term:

-- Art is on a Thursday afternoon with Ms Hawkins in the first half term – CHILDREN MUST HAVE SUITABLE PROTECTIVE CLOTHING IN SCHOOL!
+- Art is on a Thursday afternoon with Ms Hawkins in the first half term.

 - PE is on Thursday afternoon with Mr Waldron in the second half term – CHILDREN MUST HAVE A FULL PE KIT IN SCHOOL!

-- PE in the first half term may take place on different days so please keep your PE kit in school.
+- PE in the first half term may take place on Friday morning so please have your PE kit in school.

 - Homework is due in every Friday.
 Homework is monitored and recorded every week.